 Applications for more than £9,000 will be considered where exceptional need and impact can be demonstrated.
 This might be, for example, an application towards the refurbishment of a community facility that is used by a wide range of groups or towards a project that provides lasting benefit to disadvantaged people and/or to residents of more than one community.
-Those wishing to apply for more than £9,000 are advised to contact the Fund Manager (details below) to discuss their application before submitting.
+Those wishing to apply for more than £9,000 are advised to contact the Fund Adviser (details below) to discuss their application before submitting.

 The Fund provides for a micro-grant scheme that offers grants of up to £300 to individuals or groups for charitable activities that will benefit any of the four communities.
 The scheme is operated by each of the three community councils and Dalavich Improvement Group, please contact them for more information and to apply for a micro-grant (see ‘Useful Links’ below).